jdc8/llvmtcl/README.md

     llvmtcl-gen.tcl Script to generate the Tcl API to the llvm C API.
 The llvmtcl-gen.inp is the input for this script.

+    generic/        This directory contains various source files, some only generated during compilation (i.e., after `make`).

-    llvmtcl.c       File containing all non-generated parts of the Tcl API to the llvm C API.
+       llvmtcl.cpp  File containing all non-generated parts of the Tcl API to the LLVM C API.
+Also includes some sections which can only be implemented using the LLVM C++ API.

     llvmtcl.tcl     Scripts using the Tcl API to the llvm C API.

     tests           Some tests for the package.